B1n4ryR41nb0w/SecurAI/README.md

 # SecurAI: Smart Contract Audit Agent

 **SecurAI** is an AI-powered smart contract auditing tool designed to detect vulnerabilities, classify their severity, explain issues with real-world examples, suggest fixes, and generate comprehensive reports.
-Built with a multi-agent system using [CrewAI](https://github.com/joaomdmoura/crewAI), SecurAI aims to compete with professional auditors in platforms like Sherlock and Code4rena by May 2025.
+Built with a multi-agent system using [CrewAI](https://github.com/joaomdmoura/crewAI), SecurAI aims to compete with professional auditors in platforms like Sherlock and Code4rena as well as Audit4rena by Nethermind.

-### Flow Summary:
+### Flow Summary

 Using [CrewAI](https://github.com/joaomdmoura/crewAI) with the following roles: